pawanit17/ds_and_algo_interview_prep/README.md

 - O(N) means that the algorithm needs N in growth.
 - O(N) determines that it is atleast N in growth.

+## Amortized Analysis
+Suppose there is an unsorted array of size 'n' from which you need to be able to get the kth smallest element.
+And you will be making say, 'n' retrievals.
+- If you sort the array - O(nlogn)
+- But this lets access of kth smallest or largest element in O(1) time.
+- So on average, the cost of retrieval of one element is nlogn/n = logn.
+- This is called as Amortized analysis.

 # Arrays

 ## In an Array of numbers, there is one repeating number.
 What is that repeating number?.